Sinclair ZX Spectrum

 I then spotted the horror.
 The 12V trace going to the lower ram chip is scratched in two places – that’s why the lower ram was cold after boot.
 And that’s why I wasn’t seeing the 12V when I was measuring them.

 I also spotted C6 and C7 de-soldered, in the vicinity of the 12V line.
-The seller really try to chase the 12V and why it is low, totally oblivious to the fact that he installed the TR5 transistor backwards.
+The seller really try to chase the 12V and why it is low.

 There are also 12V on the positive line of C44 now that is soldered properly.